 Senate Bill 167 proposes significant changes to the laws regarding firearm possession on school grounds and the fees associated with obtaining a concealed carry license in Wisconsin.
 The bill introduces a new exception that allows school employees who hold a valid concealed carry license to possess firearms on school grounds, provided that the school board or governing entity has adopted a policy permitting this.
 Additionally, the bill waives the initial application fee, renewal fee, and background check fee for teachers applying for a concealed carry license, thereby reducing financial barriers for educators seeking to carry firearms.

 The bill also includes various amendments and repeals to existing statutes.
-Notably, it repeals certain provisions related to the licensing process and renumbers others to streamline the regulations.
-The amendments clarify the conditions under which a licensee may carry a firearm on school property and establish that the Department of Justice will determine the fees for licenses based on the actual costs incurred.
-Overall, the bill aims to align state law with federal exceptions regarding firearm possession in schools while also supporting teachers in obtaining the necessary licenses.
+Notably, it repeals certain provisions related to concealed carry fees and modifies the language surrounding the conditions under which a licensee may carry a firearm on school property.
+The amendments clarify the requirements for teachers and the policies that must be adopted by schools to allow firearm possession.
+Overall, the bill aims to align state law with federal exceptions regarding firearm possession in educational settings while also easing the financial burden on teachers seeking to obtain a concealed carry license.